Maya Yoshida: Senior career

 Following the conclusion of the AFC Asian Cup, Yoshida didn't receive an international call–up until August.
 He was also given the captaincy.
 Yoshida captained the remaining matches of 2019 with clean sheets.
 During this run, he scored his first international goal of the year, in a 6–0 win against Mongolia on 10 October 2019.
 On 14 November 2019, Yoshida also played his 100th match for Japan against Kyrgyzstan.
 Almost a year later, in October 2020, he was called up to the Samurai Blue squad.
 He started four matches as captain by the end of the year and helped Japan keep three consecutive clean sheets before losing to Mexico on 17 November 2020.
-At the beginning of 2021, Yoshida continued to retain his captaincy and helped the Samurai Blue kept another three consecutive clean sheets against South Korea, Mongolia and Myanmar.
+At the beginning of 2021, Yoshida continued to retain his captaincy and helped the Samurai Blue kept another three consecutive clean sheets against South Korea, Mongolia and Myanmar in the FIFA World Cup qualification.
+After losing 1–0 against Saudi Arabia on 7 October 2021, he confronted the section of Saudi Arabia supporters, angrily accusing them of making of him while conducting a post-match interview.
+Despite this, Yoshida led Japan to qualify for the FIFA World Cup in Qatar after Samurai Blue beat Australia 2–0.
+In a follow–up match against Vietnam, he scored a second–half equaliser, in a 1–1 draw.
+Two months later, Yoshida was called up to the Japan’s squad for the Kirin Cup Soccer.
+He played in both matches for the Samurai Blue in the tournament, as Japan finished as runners-up after losing 3–0 against Tunisia.

+His performances at Schalke 04 led to uncertainties on whether Yoshida would be included in the Japan’s World Cup squad in Qatar.
+But on 1 November 2022, he was included as part of the Samurai Blue’s 26 man squad for the FIFA World Cup in Qatar.
+Yoshida, once again, was placed as captain ahead of the tournament and formed a centre–back partnership with Ko Itakura and Shogo Taniguchi.
+He played all three matches in the group and led Japan reach the group stage for the second time in a row.
+After the match against Spain, Yoshida reflected on the performance: "I have no words.
+I can't quit playing for the national team because of this.
+It was awesome."
+On 5 December 2022, Yoshida set up a goal for Daizen Maeda, who scored a goal at the 43rd minute to put Samurai Blue in front during the round of 16 game against Croatia, which eventually ended 1–1 with Japan crashing out after their defeat on penalties, which he was one of the three players unsuccessfully converted in the shootout.

+After Japan’s elimination in the World Cup, Yoshida hinted at retiring from international football.
+Since then, he has not been called up to the Samurai Blue’s squad.